uom-resquant/modelling_book/docs/05-inference.md

 The wonderful thing is that we can use the margin of error to provide information about the degree to which our sample estimate may vary from the population mean.
 We can use it to give a measure of the uncertainty in our estimation.
 How?

->“We rely on this obvious relation: If M” (our sample mean) “is likely to be close to μ” (the population mean) “-as the last page or two has illustrated- then μ is likely to be close to M. As simple as that.
+>“We rely on this obvious relation: If M "(our sample mean) “is likely to be close to μ” (the population mean) “-as the last page or two has illustrated- then μ is likely to be close to M. As simple as that.
 The simulation shows us that, for most samples, M” (the sample mean) “falls pretty close to μ” (the population mean) “, in fact within margin of error of μ.
 Now, we have only a single M and don’t know μ.
 But, unless we’ve been unlucky, our M has fallen within the margin of error of μ, and so, if we mark out an interval extending the margin of error on either side of our, most likely we’ve included μ.
 Indeed, and that interval is the confidence interval (CI)” (Cumming, 2012: 69).

 If we have a large random sample, the 95% confidence interval will then be:
 Upper limit= sample mean + 1.96 standard error